tsandstr/ling380-final-project/sentences.md

 * Bill isn't here yet -- Bill is here yet
 * Jane didn't buy any books -- Jane bought any books
 * He hasn't ever read Moby Dick -- He has ever read Moby Dick
-* I haven't seen the movie in years -- I saw the movie in years
+* I haven't seen the movie in years -- I have seen the movie in years
 * We don't like pasta either -- We like pasta either
 * This isn't right at all -- This is right at all
 * I don't think that anybody will like this -- I think that anybody will like this